You’ll never know how easy you and Jackie and Doby and Campy made it for me to do my job by what you did on the baseball field.

 On April 15, 1997, the 50th Anniversary of Robinson’s debut, MLB Commissioner Bud Selig, retired no. 42 from baseball.
 April 15th might be Tax Day, but for us baseball fans it will always be Jackie Robinson Day.

-3. Who was the first woman to play professional baseball?
+3. Who was the first woman to play professional baseball regularly in a major men’s baseball league?

-Toni Stone (active: 1950-1953) – Upon replacing Hank Aaron as second baseman (person?) for the Indianapolis Clowns in 1953, Stone became the first woman professional baseball player.
+Toni Stone (active: 1950-1953) – Upon replacing Hank Aaron as second baseman (person?) for the Indianapolis Clowns in 1953, Stone became the first woman to play professional baseball regularly in a major men’s baseball league.
 That same year she got a hit off Satchel Paige, arguably the greatest pitcher in the Negro Leagues.
 She was disrespected and mistreated by her male teammates, but proudly displayed the battle scars she received from being spiked by their shoes.
 See Toni Stone: First Woman to Play Big-League Baseball, part of the Library’s Headlines and Heroes blogs to learn more.

 4. Name the Kansas City Monarchs’ pitcher who made his Major League debut with the Cleveland Indians (now Guardians) on his 42nd birthday and later that same season became the first Black player to pitch in a World Series.